MOBILETECHSA/MOBILETECHSA/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Building my Network in Health Data Management, and Mobile Diagnostic Testing
+Building my Network in Health Data Management, Open source coding Projects.
 - 🌱 I’m currently learning ...sql forms in EHR and Web development
 - 👯 I’m looking to collaborate on ...
+Web3 Dev.
 - 🤔 I’m looking for help with ... setting up Demo store fronts for E.commerce
 - 💬 Ask me about ...
 - 📫 How to reach me: ... see my LinkTree 🔗